-The published admission number (PAN) for Warren Park Primary School is 60.
-The school will admit this number if there are sufficient applications.
-Where fewer applications than the published admission number are received, places will be offered to all those who have applied.
+The published admission number (PAN) for entry to Year R is 60.
+The school will admit this number of children if there are sufficient applications.
+Where there are fewer applications than the published admission number, places will be offered to all applicants.